IGNF/geoxygene-sig3d-appli/README.md

 This code (in the package exec) was developed for a research work about the influence of data quality on sky openess calcultion.
 The paper about this work is available [here](http://recherche.ign.fr/labos/cogit/publiCOGITDetail.php?idpubli=4759&portee=chercheur&id=59&classement=date&duree=100&nomcomplet=Brasebin%20Mickael&annee=2012&principale=)

 An executable is available in the folder executable of the project.
-All the geographic data used during the process are in the shapefile format.
+All the geographic data used during the process are in the 3D shapefile format.

+The executed code is in the class fr.ign.cogit.exec.SkyOpeness.

+### Algorithm

+The method proposed here allows the generation of the 3D geometry resulting from the sky openess calculation.
+A discrete ray casting is proceed according to a given angular step (*-s*) and the first intersection is considered if the distance if lesser than the given radius (*-r*).

 ### Inputs

-The parameters of the algorithm can be show with the *-h* parameter.
+The parameters of the algorithm can be shown with the *-h* parameter.

 A minimal set of parameters is mandatory :
 + *-buildings filepath* : the file path to the building shapefile.
-Either geometries are stored as 3D surfaces, either they can be extruded according to an attribute with *-extrude  extrude-attribute* and the minimal z is set to zero.
+Either geometries are stored as 3D surfaces, either they can be extruded according to an attribute with *-extrude  extrude-attrib### Algorithmute* and the minimal z is set to zero.
 + *-points filepath* : the file path to the points from which the calculation is proceeded.
 Either there are 3D points and the z is used, either they are 2D points and the z can be set at a given altitude with *-z value*
 + *-o <file-out>* : the output points with attributes about sky openess indicators
-+ *-output <output-folder>*  : the output folder where all results will be stored
++ *-output <output-folder>*  : the output folder where all results will be stored.

 Other parameters are optionnal :
 + About discretization :